hortonworks/data-tutorials/tutorials/cda/realtime-event-processing-in-nifi-sam-schema-registry-and-superset/tutorial.md

 > [Setup Ambari Admin Password Manually](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#admin-password-reset)

-You should now see services from the HDP Sandbox on the  SAM Service Pool Dashboard to the right of the HDF Sandbox Service Pool.
+You should now see services from the HDP Sandbox on the  SAM Service Pool Dashboard to the right of the CDF Sandbox Service Pool.
 We have now shared the web address of where SAM can find the services for the HDP Ambari Stack as seen on the image below:

 ![hdp_sandbox_service_pool](assets/images/hdp_sandbox_service_pool.jpg)